DeepRegNet/DeepReg/docs/source/getting_started/install.rst

 Installation
 ============

 DeepReg is written in Python 3.7.
-Dependent external libraries include those provide core IO functionalities and other standard processing tools.
-The dependencies for this package are managed by ``pip``.
+Dependent external libraries provide core IO functionalities and other standard processing tools.
+The dependencies for DeepReg are managed by ``pip``.

-The package is primarily distributed via Github with future support via PyPI.
+DeepReg is primarily distributed via Github.
+In future support will be implemented via PyPI.

 Create a virtual environment